 The first thing to remember is the carat weight of the diamond.
 Carat weight is a unit of measure equal to about a small paper clip, or.2 grams.
-The value of two diamonds of equal weight can vary widely based upon the other 3 points, color, clarity.
+The value of two diamonds of equal weight can vary widely based upon the other 3 points, colour, clarity.
 Cut.

 Clarity of the diamond is the 3rd point to remember when buying an engagement ring.
 Clarity refers to the amount of inclusions or blemishes the diamond has.
 Think of them as birthmarks on the stone.
 The less birthmarks there are, the more rare.
 Therefore more expensive.
 Ratings go from FL, flawless, to I3 with plenty of birthmarks visible to the naked eye.